Quick answer: a judgment creditor cannot take your home. A Florida homestead is completely protected from execution of money judgments.

-If someone sues you, they can take several steps to collect on your assets to satisfy the judgment.
-But in Florida, a judgment creditor cannot take your home.
-A Florida homestead is completely protected from execution of money judgments.
+If someone sues you, they can take several steps to collect your assets to satisfy the judgment.
+But your homestead is exempt from most judgments.

 How Florida Homestead Protection Works